What You Mustn’t Miss on a Helsinki Coastal Walk

 What I love about Helsinki is the ease with which one can navigate the city on foot.
 For the visitor who has seen all the must-sees (the two major cathedrals, the rock church, Suomenlinna, the railway station and the Sibelius monument). a relaxing walk among the city’s early modern architecture can be very enjoyable.
 There are other routes on the internet that cover other bays and parks; mine follows the coast of the south harbour (Eteläsatama).

-Highlights: Old market hall, views of Suomenlinna and other islands, sculptures, Kaivopuisto park, Ursa Observatory, maritime memorial, Löyly sauna
+TL;DR: Old market hall, views of Suomenlinna and other islands, sculptures, Kaivopuisto park, Ursa Observatory, maritime memorial, Löyly sauna

 Total walking time: 1 hour